-This beautiful gem is found only in the arid regions of Western Queensland, Australia.
-Boulder Opal was first discovered in 1869 and until then this beautiful Opal had lay hidden for millions of years.
+Boulder Opal is found only in the arid regions of Western Queensland, Australia.
+This beautiful gem was first discovered in 1869 and until then this beautiful Opal had lay hidden for millions of years.

-The term “boulder opal” describes the precious Opal that is found within the ironstone and sandstone boulders that it is formed in.
+The term “boulder opal” describes the precious Opal that is found within ironstone and sandstone boulders.
 These boulders can range in size from a few cm to over 1m in length.

-Just like with other types of Opal there are many different varieties of boulder Opal, which are defined by the pattern, play of colour and the body tone.
-These varieties include black boulder Opal, light boulder Opal, boulder matrix Opal, crystal boulder Opal and Koroit Opal.
+Just like with other types of Opal, boulder has many different varieties, which are defined by the pattern, play of colour and the body tone.
+These varieties include black Opal, light Opal, matrix Opal, crystal Opal and Koroit Opal.
 The opal itself can either be cut out of the boulder host rock, or is naturally attached as a support for its base tone and depth of colour.